runceel/ReactiveProperty/README.md

 It's LINQ and Rx magic.

-All steps are written getting started section in the [ReactiveProperty documentation](https://runceel.github.io/ReactiveProperty/).
+All steps are written in the "Getting Started" section in the [ReactiveProperty documentation](https://runceel.github.io/ReactiveProperty/).

 This library's concept is "Fun programing".
-ViewModel code which using ReactiveProperty is very simple.
+ViewModel code using ReactiveProperties is very simple.

-ViewModel's popular implementation is as below:
+ViewModel's popular implementation:
 ```cs
 public class AViewModel : INotifyPropertyChanged
 {